kxgh/urlmon/README.md

     docker-compose up

-urlmon will keep restarting until mysql db is ready and will be ready with 2 sample users Aladin and Bart.
+urlmon will keep restarting until mysql db is ready and will be ready with 2 sample users Applifting and Batman.
 Compose file uses some pre-defined values for db settings, change them according to your needs.

 ### Database

 urlmon will create 3 tables upon start:
 * `Users` table of users authorized to use urlmon.
-Contains users 'Aladin' and 'Bart' by default (see `dummyvals.json`)
+Contains users 'Applifting' and 'Batman' by default (see `dummyvals.json`)
 * `MonitoredEndpoints` table of active monitored endpoints (URLs)
 * `MonitoringResults` table of results